 'What's on Your Mind?'

-The pack has been completely revamped to support both teachers and young people to learn about mental health and develop core skills and confidence to tackle stigma and discrimination in school and the wider community.
+The pack is to support both teachers and young people to learn about mental health and develop the skills and confidence to tackle stigma and discrimination in school and the wider community.

 Who is it for and what's in it?